jxjo/AirfoilEditor/README.md

 # Airfoil Editor

+> [!NOTE]
+ This is the development branch of AirfoilEditor 2.0 based on PyQt6

+---

 The AirfoilEditor shows detailed information of an airfoil and allows to modify its main geometry parameters.

 ![PC2](images/AirfoilEditor_App.png "Screenshot of the AirfoilEditor ")